/

 print(response.status) # 'QUEUED'

 Sendblue automatically detects whether the recipient has iMessage enabled.
 If they do, the message is delivered as a blue bubble iMessage.
-If not, it falls back to RCS first, then SMS — no extra routing logic needed on your end.
+If not, it falls back to RCS first, then SMS from the ported messaging line — no extra routing logic needed on your end.

 number: recipientPhone,